 Watch my 30 second video I included to see how the table looks in “real life”!

 I was looking carefully at the table top when taking photos and noticed signs of wear on the top I had not noticed before.
 The wood stain is ever so slightly uneven in spots.
 When I inspected it further I remembered where I scrubbed dried play dough off one day it’s lighter underneath.
+I don’t love that because a new table should stand up all kinds of washing!

 And in a few other areas it looks like the stain is uneven.